rschanta/FUNWAVE-ML/README.md

 * [**Using Bathymetry**](doc/bathy/make_bathy.md): Instructions on how to pass through bathymetry data for this workflow
 * [**Using Coupling Files**](doc/coupling/make_coupling.md)

+## Useful Functions and Scripts
+* [**FUNWAVE Tools*](doc/running.md): Helper functions for creating FUNWAVE inputs and processing outputs.
+May be useful outside of the context of this project.
+* [**Caviness Specific Functionality**](doc/running.md): Explanation of various helper functions constructed to assist in working with the *Caviness* HPC system at the University of Delaware

 ## Basic Organization

 The FUNWAVE simulations are divided into **runs** and **trials**.
 Each *run* corresponds to some